TimSamshuijzen/iotaproxy/README.md

   Relaying requests to iota.bitfinex.com:80
   ```

-7. Now, in your own iota.lib.js project you can connect to your local proxy server, which in turn connects with the tangle:
+7. Now, in your [iota.lib.js](https://github.com/iotaledger/iota.lib.js) project you can simply connect to this local proxy server, which in turn connects with the tangle:

   ```
   var IOTA = require('iota.lib.js');